serdyukov1980/push_swap-auto_tester/README.md

 ./test_average 5 100

-first numeric parameter is the quantity of numbers to sort, second parameter is number of random data-sets
+first command line parameter is the quantity of numbers to sort, second parameter is number of random data-sets

-script stores generated numbers into file "nums" and number of operations in the file "test". those can be useful for debugging.
+script stores generated numbers into file "nums", number of operations in the file "test", and "OK" or "KO" for successful/unsuccessful sorting. those can be useful for debugging.

 third optional parameter adds suffix to the "nums" and "test" file names, e.g.